EgorShakirovDP1-1/Specialfy/README.md

-# Post Hunter (Beta)
+# Specialfy (Beta)
-Post Hunter is a new experience in online post watching industry.
+Specialfy is a new experience in online post watching industry.
 With that being said, Post Hunter offers you a large catalogue of movies, as much as you have ever wished.